California State Lottery: SuperLotto Plus

 SuperLotto Plus is a lotto game played in the style of Mega Millions and Powerball.
 SuperLotto Plus is drawn every Wednesday and Saturday.
-The game began in 1986 as California Lotto 6/49, then changed to SuperLotto somewhere in the 90s (with the matrix of 6/51).
+The game began in 1986 as Lotto 6/49 (which was played similarly to the Canadian version of the game), then changed to SuperLotto somewhere in the 90s (with the matrix of 6/51).
 In 2000, the name was changed to SuperLotto Plus.
 Its starting jackpot is $7 million (annuitized); a cash option is available for jackpot winners.
 SuperLotto Plus players choose five numbers from 1 through 47, and one Mega Ball number from 1 through 27.

 While the cash option usually is chosen, the SuperLotto Plus annuity is graduated.
-As of the May 11, 2013, drawing, the advertised annuity jackpot represents a 30-payment graduated annuity stream, similar to that of Mega Millions, partly in response to low long-term interest rates.
-The cash value is now guaranteed.
-The graduated payments begin at 1.81% of the jackpot amount and rise exponentially such that the final payout is 5.56% (more than triple that of the first payment) of the advertised jackpot amount.
-Previously, the first payment was 2.5% of the annuity value (or share) of the jackpot, with the second installment 2.7%.
+The advertised annuity jackpot represents a 30-payment graduated annuity stream, with the graduated payments beginning at 1.51% of the jackpot amount and rise exponentially such that the final payout is 6.20% (more than quadruple that of the first payment) of the advertised jackpot amount.
+Prior to 2013, the first payment was 2.5% of the annuity value (or share) of the jackpot, with the second installment 2.7%.
 The remaining 24 payments increased by 0.1 percentage point yearly, so that the final (26th) installment represented 5.1% of the annuity.